curioustorvald/Terrarum-Devlog/README.md

 ![20170705 — Smooth lighting is achieved by a shader.
 Torch casts realistic orange colour, which is based on colourimeter measurement.
 You'll be seeing more things with accurate colours like this one in the future.](screenshot_01.png)

 Smooth lighting is achieved by a shader.
-Torch casts realistic orange colour, which is based on colourimeter measurement.
+Torch (it's not a candle!) casts realistic orange colour, which is based on colourimeter measurement.
 You'll be seeing more things with life-like colours such as this one in the future.

+In the actual game, the torch flickers (gets brighter and darker) randomly, which mimics real-life fire.

+____

-(notes — the character in dark-coloured dress is just a dummy; you won't going to see it in the actual realease)
+(note — the character in dark-coloured dress is just a dummy; you won't going to see it in the actual realease)